lana-20/charles-setup/README.md

 ### Tidy up

-After I have finished my Charles session, I make sure to close the software and to revert my WiFi settings on my mobile devices to their prior state.
-Hence I set the Proxy to **None** again in the WiFi settings.
-I also remove the certificate from the devices if they are my privately used desktops, smartphones and tablets and not only meant for testing.
+After you have finished your Charles session, make sure to close the software and to revert your WiFi settings on the mobile devices to their prior state.
+Hence we set the Proxy to **None** again, in the WiFi settings.
+We also remove the certificate from the devices if they are our privately used desktops, smartphones and tablets and not only meant for testing.

-If I ever want to start logging in the future, I start Charles and add the IP address and port to my WiFi settings again.
+If you ever want to start logging in the future, start Charles and add the IP address and port to your WiFi settings again.
 If the certificate was removed, remember to add it back too.

 <img src="https://user-images.githubusercontent.com/70295997/223315240-010ee171-e169-4ed2-aaa6-ebf37540c714.png" width=40> Happy logging!